Tengah Park MRT station: History

-Contract J108 for the design and construction of Tengah Park Station and associated viaducts was awarded to John Holland Pty Ltd – McConnell Dowell South East Asia Pte Ltd Joint Venture (JV) at a sum of S$265.4 million in March 2020.
-Construction will start in 2020, with completion in 2028.
-Contract J108 also includes the design and construction of Tengah Plantation station and Bukit Batok West station, and associated viaducts.
+The contract for the design and construction of Tengah Plantation station was awarded to a joint venture between John Holland Pty Ltd and McConnell Dowell South East Asia Pte Ltd for S$265.4 million (US$ million) in March 2020.
+The contract included the design and construction of the Tengah Plantation station and Bukit Batok West station and associated viaducts.

-Initially expected to open in 2027, the restrictions on the construction due to the COVID-19 pandemic has led to delays in the JRL line completion, and the date was pushed to 2028.

 Location

 The station complex will be situated next to Bukit Batok Road, before the junction with Bukit Batok West Avenue 3.
 It is located at the boundary between the Tengah and Bukit Batok planning area in the Brickworks Subzone, opposite Dulwich College Singapore.

 Access to the station will be via 5 exits on each side of Bukit Batok Road.